Central extensions and bounded cohomology: A group without Property QITB

 \begin{defn} We say that a class $\alpha\in H^2(G,\Z)$ with $\psi(\alpha)=(\alpha_i)_{i\in\mathbb{N}}$ is \emph{slow} if

 If $\alpha$ is slow, then we set

-\end{defn} The rest of this section is devoted to the proof of Theorem~\ref{slow}, which states that slow classes are weakly bounded.
-Since there obviously exist slow classes $\alpha\in H^2(G,\Z)$ for which $\psi(\alpha)$ is not bounded, Propositions~\ref{boundedbounded} and Theorem~\ref{slow} imply the existence of weakly bounded classes in $H^2(G,\Z)$ which are not bounded, thus showing that $G$ does not satisfy Property QITB.
+\end{defn} The rest of this section is devoted to the proof of Theorem~\ref{slow}, which states that a class in $H^2(G,\Z)$ is weakly bounded if and only if it is slow.
+Since there obviously exist slow classes $\alpha\in H^2(G,\Z)$ for which $\psi(\alpha)$ is not bounded (for example, one may take the class $\alpha$ such that $\psi(\alpha)=(1,2,3,4,\dots)$ or such that $\psi(\alpha)=(\log 1,\log 2,\log 3,\dots)$), Propositions~\ref{boundedbounded} and Theorem~\ref{slow} imply the existence of weakly bounded classes in $H^2(G,\Z)$ which are not bounded, thus showing that $G$ does not satisfy Property QITB.

 It is well known that groups admitting a finite $C'(1/7)$ presentation have linear Dehn function, and are therefore word hyperbolic.
 We have shown above that $H^2(G,\Z)$ is not finitely generated, hence our group $G$ does not admit a finite presentation (thus, it cannot be hyperbolic).
 Nevertheless, we are now going to study a suitably modified Dehn function for the presentation $\mathcal{P}$.
 We first define a notion of area which takes the value $2i+1$ on the relation $r_i$.